Riduan Isamuddin: Hambali goes underground

 Hambali's company attracted attention of investigators so his dealings went quiet for a while.
 He decided to preach, raise money, and recruit for his cause.
 He went underground in 2000 and started a wave of church-bombings in Indonesia.
 He always had a "hands-on" technique; he met his foot soldiers and came to them "with detailed plans, plenty of cash and two of his own bombmakers."
 He always fled before the bombing commenced.
-Meanwhile, the spiritual leader of Jemaah Islamiah, Abu Bakr Bashir, was preaching jihad at his schools while denying links to Islamic militants.
+Meanwhile, the spiritual leader of Jemaah Islamiyah, Abu Bakr Bashir, was preaching jihad at his schools while denying links to Islamic militants.

 Hambali planned and attended the January 2000 Al Qaeda Summit in Kuala Lumpur, Malaysia.
-Among the others present were two September 11 hijackers, Khalid al-Mihdhar and Nawaf al-Hazmi.
+Among the others present were two 9/11 hijackers, Khalid al-Mihdhar and Nawaf al-Hazmi.
 This gathering in Kuala Lumpur was observed by the CIA and Malaysian authorities, but what specifically was being said at the meetings was not picked up.
 Hambali also provided money and documents to Zacarias Moussaoui in October of that year.
 However claims by Singaporean security analyst Rohan Gunaratna that he had flown to Australia were dismissed by Australian authorities.